ANMOL0804/pdf_qa_application/frontend/README.md

 ### 2. Set Environment Variables

-To run the app locally, you need to set two environment variables:
+To run the app locally, you need to rename .env.example to .enc set two environment variables inside:

 - **`HF_API_KEY`**: Your Hugging Face API key for accessing the summarization and question-answering models.
 - **`DATABASE_URL`**: The URL for the SQLite database used by the application.

 #### Steps:

-1. **use**
+1. **set .env.example to .env**

    ```bash